Little Rock, AR

 Commander Night

-Game Goblins in Little Rock features Magic: The Gathering Commander play.
-Choose a commander and put your deck to the test in four-player pods.
-Each game is a multiplayer free for all.
-The last player standing wins the pod.
+Game Goblins in Little Rock hosts Magic: The Gathering Commander nights featuring Commander constructed play.
+Games are seated in tables of four for multiplayer free-for-all matches, and the last player remaining wins.
 An in-store Magic Judge is available for rules questions and event guidance.
 The entry fee is $8.
-Every participant receives one Set Booster and a random promo card, and pod winners earn an additional Set Booster and a Promo Pack.
-The event offers a casual competitive setting suited to both newcomers and seasoned players.
+Every participant receives one Set Booster and a random promo card, and pod winners earn an additional Set Booster along with a Promo Pack.

 Game Goblins